0xCurvy/curvy-docs/docs/curvy-protocol-versions.md

 # Curvy Protocol Versions

-We are progressively evolving the Curvy protocol to support more complex, scalable, and compliant privacy features.
+We are gradually upgrading the Curvy protocol to support more complex, scalable, and compliant privacy features.
 Below is a high-level breakdown:

 ### Curvy v1 – Stealth Transfers (Live)